RainerMinixhofer/PowerMeter/README.md

 then the named port ORNO should be linked correctly to a ttyUSBx port.

+To run this python script successfully the pymodbus package needs to be installed with

+> sudo apt install python3-pymodbus

 ## Run script as service

 Copy provided systemd service file 'powermeter.service.template' to systemd service file folder